iSach/clipmorph/README.md

 <u>TL;DR</u>: A Flask web interface was built to serve the model, allowing users to upload files and receive stylized results.
 A Docker container was created to package the code, models, and dependencies.
-The container is automatically deployed to Google Cloud Run, a serverless platform, for continuous deployment.
+The container is automatically deployed to Google Cloud Run, a serverless platform, for continuous deployment (CD).
 Users can upload videos or images and receive predictions from pre-trained models through the app at https://clipmorph.isach.be.
-Due to GPU unavailability on Google Cloud Run, the model was deployed as a CPU-only instance, limiting performance for long videos.
+Due to GPU unavailability on Google Cloud Run, the model was deployed as a CPU-only instance, strongly limiting performance for long videos.

 ## Model Pipeline